B.A. in Arabic, minor in Military Science, 2016

 Home Town: Greenville, North Carolina

 “Languages help us understand the world and give us access to stories we may never have found out without being able to communicate in a language other than our own mother tongue.”
 Elizabeth speaks from deeply personal experiences: Having studied abroad in Cuba and Argentina, Elizabeth is truly a student of the world who still keeps in close contact with the numerous friends she has made abroad.
 Moreover, Elizabeth is called to serve.
-While at Ole Miss, Elizabeth was active in the Phi Mu sorority, served in the ASB senate, co-founded Rebels Against Sexual Assault (RASA), and worked on the national It’s On Us committee to organize campaigns to eliminate sexual assault at universities throughout the southern US.
+While at the University of Mississippi, Elizabeth was active in the Phi Mu sorority, served in the ASB senate, co-founded Rebels Against Sexual Assault (RASA), and worked on the national It’s On Us committee to organize campaigns to eliminate sexual assault at universities throughout the southern US.

 Hear Elizabeth explain the click sounds and speak a few phrases in Khoekhoegowab: